 If you slash your prices or undervalue your work, you’re making other vendors at that sale look overpriced and may drive shoppers away from them.
 If your products are lower priced due to different materials or techniques, that’s perfectly fine, but don’t underpay yourself in an attempt to drive sales.

 Get to know your neighbors but be sure to pick up on cues when they don’t feel like talking or want to focus on customers.
 Always cut your conversation short if a shopper walks up and shift your attention to them.
 Not only will fellow vendors appreciate that, shoppers will too.

 This applies to etiquette event organizers want you to follow as well.
 Packing up early affects other vendors because it creates a distraction and may make shoppers feel rushed.
 Stay until the very end and enjoy your time.

 And a few bonus “DO” points for you:

 Do be mindful of your lunch

 No one is trying to tell you what to eat but keep in mind that many vendors sell fabric items that absorb smells and they do their best to keep their work environment free of things like smoke, pets, and other irritants.
 Their work environment includes craft shows so it’s important to be mindful of that.
 Not to mention, you don’t want the smell of your lunch to compete with your neighbor’s scented goods like candles or bath and body products; they want their customers to smell their products, not your lunch.

 Do spread the love

 Even if you can’t get out from your table to walk around and meet the other vendors, be sure you make eye contact and smile.
-Although you may just be scanning the room to see what the other vendors are selling, doing it from behind your table, inquisitively, may be read the wrong way.
-A smile makes everyone feel more comfortable, including yourself.
+Although you may just be scanning the room to see what the other vendors are selling, doing it from behind your table, inquisitively, can come across the wrong way.
+A smile makes everyone feel more comfortable, including yourself 🙂

 Do stay focused